Iledant/be_factory/README.md

     ...
 ```

-Common_test.go is used to configure the test database, deleting tables created in the previous unit test sequence and creating new ones.
+`common_test.go` is used to configure the test database, deleting tables created in the previous unit test sequence and creating new ones.
 Table are empty and unit tests sequences is designed to create a new row, update it, get all rows and finally to delete it.

 Be Factory scan `routes.go`, `common_test.go` in order to find good location to insert the generated code i.e. new routes, test table deleting and creating, test functions calls.